 What Does 'The Vampire Diaries' Series Finale Mean?
 There's A Lot To Unpack

-(Warning: this story contains spoilers from The Vampire Diaries series finale, "I Was Feeling Epic.")
+Spoilers ahead for The Vampire Diaries series finale.
 Heartbreaking deaths, emotional reunions, happy tears, sad tears.
 The Vampire Diaries series finale had it all.
 Everyone's favorite devil Katherine (Nina Dobrev) returned for one final attempt at wreaking havoc on Mystic Falls, but Bonnie (Kat Graham) finally got a handle on her witch powers and defeated her, destroying hell and Katherine once and for all.
 But someone needed to sacrifice his or her life to make sure Katherine died at the right moment.
 After an emotional confrontation between Stefan (Paul Wesley) and Damon (Ian Somerhalder) over who would be the one to die for the greater good, Damon tried to compel Stefan to leave.

 However, Stefan was on a steady diet of vervain (as a newly-transformed human living in a town full of vampires, that's just common sense), so instead he took the vampire cure out of his blood and injected it into Damon, turning Damon human.
 Without the cure, Stefan would soon begin to age drastically and die like Katherine did back in Season 5, so Damon had no choice but to let his little brother die in his place.